Cxmilla/airspace-hugo/exampleSite/content/english/sponsors/sponsors-page.md

 image = ""
 tags = []
 template = "post"
-title = ""
+title = "GOLD TIER SPONSORS"
 type = "post"

 +++
-Thank you to our sponsors
+Thank you to our sponsors!!